Skip to Main Content

 To deposit data, you will need to create an account using the sign-up button.

-See the Scholars Portal guide on Adding a New Dataset, Editing Datasets, Datasets and Restricted File Permissions, and Publishing a Dataset or watch the following video on publishing a dataset:
+See the Borealis guide on Adding a New Dataset, Editing Datasets, Datasets and Restricted File Permissions, and Publishing a Dataset or watch the following video on publishing a dataset:

 UBC has also created some excellent step by step guides here: